MIT-SPARK/Clio/README.md

 This repository contains the code for *Clio: Real-time Task-Driven Open-Set 3D Scene Graphs*.

-We have included code here to quickly get you up and running an offline version of Clio (Clio-batch) and visualize results.
+We have included both our real-time version of Clio (Clio-online) built primarily in C++ that processes incoming images+poses and constructs a task-relevant scene graph in real-time and our offline version of Clio (Clio-batch) built in python.

-We will release the real-time version of Clio (Clio-online) that can process incoming images+poses on October 7th!
+To run Clio on our datasets and metrics we provide evaluation scripts that can automatically run different configurations of Clio and baseline methods on the datasets.

 ![Clio](./assets/overview-figure.jpg)